jordan-vastag/consensus/README.md

         1. If a member has not submitted their vote, none of their current votes will be considered

+1. After the voting phase, a list can be viewed with the lobby code

 ### Non-functional

 1. Application is containerized with Docker